YohanLB09/azure-vm-network-analysis-part2-ICMP-traffic-analysis/README.md

 <img src="https://i.imgur.com/Vtkde9D.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 -Once the session is initated, you should see this loading screen appearing.
-This indicates that you are officially connected to the Windows VM.
+This indicates that you are officially connected to your Windows VM.

 -Additionally, before reaching the desktop, you may be asked to configure certain features/options.
 These are not important for the purpose of this lab so you can leave them as disabled or manually disable them.
 </p>